nxext/nx-extensions/docs/docs/vite/executors/build.md

 ---
 title: '@nxext/vite:build executor'
 description: 'build executor'
+sidebarDepth: 4
 ---

 # @nxext/vite:build

 build executor

-Options can be configured in `workspace.json` when defining the executor, or when invoking it.
+Options can be configured in the 'project.json' when defining the executor, or when invoking it.
 Read more about how to configure targets and executors here: https://nx.dev/configuration/projectjson#targets.

 ## Options